advancedwebdeveloper/riscv_gcc_prebuilt/README.md

 using **Ubuntu 20.04 LTS** on a **64-bit x86 machine** (actually on Ubuntu on Windows).
 The compressed toolchains are located in the [`data`](https://github.com/stnolting/riscv_gcc_prebuilt/tree/master/data) folder.

+All toolchains support CPU extensions like `C` (compressed instructions) and `M` (hardware multiplier and divider).

+These prebuilt toolchains are used by the [NEORV32 Processor](https://github.com/stnolting/neorv32) project.

 ## Available Toolchains